-- (1) Square footage includes air-conditioned space and excludes parking garages and barns. - Leased acreage reflects land subject to leases with third-parties and includes land on which certain of the current facilities and ancillary supporting structures are located as well as parking lots and access rights. - These properties include hotels not owned by the Company.
-Square footage and rooms associated with properties not owned by GLPI are excluded from the table above. - Encompasses two gaming properties in Jackpot, Nevada: Cactus Pete's and The Horseshu. - This includes our corporate headquarters building and undeveloped land the Company owns at locations other than its tenant occupied properties. - The Company acquired the real property associated with Tropicana Las Vegas from Penn in exchange for \$307.5 million of rent credits in April 2020.
+(1) Square footage includes air-conditioned space and excludes parking garages and barns.

+- (6) The Company acquired the real property associated with Tropicana Las Vegas from Penn in exchange for \$307.5 million of rent credits in April 2020.
 The property is operated by an affiliate of Penn pursuant to a triple net lease for nominal rent for the earlier of two years (subject to three one-year extensions at the Company's option) or until the Tropicana Las Vegas is sold.
-See Note 7 in the Notes to the Consolidated Financial Statements for further details.
+See Note 6 in the Consolidated Financial Statements for further details. - (7) This property is accounted for as a financing lease and is not included in real estate investments.
+See Note 8 in the Consolidated Financial Statements for further details.